 Moving forward, we will continue to focus on cultivating more international business, especially from China, and capturing a greater percentage of the higher rated business, leisure and group travel.
-During the last twelve months, we have seen improvement in business and leisure travel.
+We will also continue in our efforts to upgrade our guest rooms and facilities and explore new and innovative ways to differentiate the Hotel from its competition, as well as focusing on returning our food and beverage operations to profitability.
+During the last twelve months, we have seen steady improvement in business and leisure travel.
 If that trend in the San Francisco market and the hotel industry continues, it should translate into an increase in room revenues and profitability.
-However, like all hotels, it will remain subject to the uncertain domestic and global economic environment.
+However, like all hotels, it will remain subject to the uncertain domestic and global economic environment and other risk factors beyond our control, such as the effect of natural disasters.

-Rental revenue from the Company's real estate operations remained relatively consistent while operating expenses decreased by \$40,000.
+Rental revenue from the Company's real estate operations remained relatively consistent while operating expenses increased by \$27,000 as the result of higher repairs and maintenance expenses.
 Management continues to review and analyze the Company's real estate operations to improve occupancy and rental rates, reduce expenses and improve efficiencies.

-The Company had a net loss on marketable securities of \$1,665,000 for the year ended June 30, 2012 compared to a net gain on marketable securities of \$1,678,000 for the year ended June 30, 2011.
+The Company had a net loss on marketable securities of \$683,000 for the year ended June 30, 2013 compared to a net loss on marketable securities of \$1,665,000 for the year ended June 30, 2012.
+For the year ended June 30, 2013, the Company had a net realized gain of \$104,000 and a net unrealized loss of \$787,000.
 For the year ended June 30, 2012, the Company had a net realized loss of \$621,000 and a net unrealized loss of \$1,044,000.
-For the year ended June 30, 2011, the Company had a net realized gain of \$88,000 and a net unrealized gain of \$1,590,000.
 Gains and losses on marketable securities and other investments may fluctuate significantly from period to period in the future and could have a significant impact on the Company's net income.
 However, the amount of gain or loss on marketable securities and other investments for any given period may have no predictive value and variations in amount from period to period may have no analytical value.
 For a more detailed description of the composition of the Company's marketable securities please see the Marketable Securities section below.

-During the year ended June 30, 2012, the Company had an unrealized loss of \$292,000 related to other investments compared to an unrealized gain of \$5,712,000 for the year ended June 30, 2011.
-The significant difference is due to an unrealized gain of \$5,574,000 related to the Company's Comstock investment in the prior comparable year.
-Comstock had undergone a restructuring which resulted in the unrealized gain for the Company.
+During the year ended June 30, 2013, the Company had an unrealized loss of \$176,000 related to other investments compared to an unrealized loss of \$292,000 for the year ended June 30, 2012.
+The losses are the result of the decrease in the fair value of stock warrants.

-During the years ended June 30, 2012 and 2011, the Company performed an impairment analysis of its other investments and determined that one of its investments had other than temporary impairment and recorded impairment losses of \$575,000 and \$607,000, for each respective period.
+During the years ended June 30, 2013 and 2012, the Company performed an impairment analysis of its other investments and determined that one of its investments had other than temporary impairment and recorded impairment losses of \$62,000 and \$575,000, for each respective period.